syncrosim/pysyncrosim/docs/quickstart.rst

 ``pysyncrosim`` and the SyncroSim Windows User Interface
 --------------------------------------------------------
 It can be useful to work in both ``pysyncrosim`` and the SyncroSim Windows User Interface at the same time.
-You can easily modify Datasheets and run Scenarios in ``pysyncrosim``, while simultaneously refreshing the Library and plotting outputs in the User Interface as you go.
+You can easily modify datasheets and run scenarios in ``pysyncrosim``, while simultaneously refreshing the Library and plotting outputs in the User Interface as you go.
 To sync the Library in the User Interface with the latest changes from the ``pysyncrosim`` code, click the refresh icon (circled in red below) in the upper tool bar of the User Interface.

 .. image:: img/pysyncrosim-with-UI.PNG